Skip to Main Content

-What the Fed’s rate cuts mean for homebuyers and sellers
+What the Fed’s continued rate pause means for homebuyers and sellers

 What the move means for the housing market is an open question.
 Mortgage rates fell sharply leading up to the Fed’s first rate cut, dropping all the way from 8.01 percent in Oct.
-2023 to 6.20 percent as of Sept.
-18, 2024, according to Bankrate’s national survey of large lenders.
-However, they were back up to 6.91 percent as of Dec.
-18, even as the mortgage market anticipated the Fed’s rate cut.
+2023 to 6.20 percent in Sept.
+2024, according to Bankrate’s national survey of large lenders.
+However, they were back up over 7 percent in January, rising even after the Fed’s end-of-year rate cuts.

 The Federal Reserve and the housing market

-Earlier in the inflationary cycle, the Fed had enacted increases of as much as three-quarters of a point.
+As inflation spiked in 2022, the Fed enacted increases of as much as three-quarters of a point.
 Now that inflation is down, that round of tightening is over.

 The Fed’s rate hikes slowed the housing market.
 Home sales dropped sharply — but home prices hit record levels.
 Because home values are not driven solely by interest rates but by a complicated mix of factors, it’s hard to predict exactly how the Fed’s efforts will affect the housing market.

-Higher rates are challenging for both homebuyers, who have to cope with steeper monthly payments, and sellers, who experience less demand and lower offers for their homes.
+Higher rates are challenging for both homebuyers, who have to cope with steeper monthly payments, and sellers, who see less demand and lower offers for their homes.

 How the Fed affects mortgage rates